alemartinello/dstapi/docs/source/index.rst

                   verbose : bool
                      If True prints table id, description and when it was last updated language : string
-                     "da" for danish version, "en" for english verison.
+                     "da" for danish version, "en" for english version.

          **returns : DataFrame**
              A DataFrame with information about the dst table